About this listing

 Forbidden City - 25-30min walking/ 10 min biking/15 min by subway (3 stations metro line 1)

-* No smoking inside the room or the kitchen (can smoke in the yard).
+1. No smoking in the rooms (can smoke in the yard)

-This host has 232 reviews for other properties.View Other Reviews
+This host has 907 reviews for other properties.View other reviews

 I'm resident of the world and China is the 6th country i call home.